nbfigueroa/franka_interactive_controllers/doc/mit-museum-installation-instructions.md

     **NOTE-TODO**: For the final museum demo these two scripts can be put together and triggered with a GUI.

-**ONCE ALL OF THIS IS WORKING PROPERLY GO TO [MIT Museum Demo Instructions](https://github.com/nbfigueroa/franka_interactive_controllers/blob/main/doc/mit-museum-demo-instructions.md) and follow the instructions there to run the demo.**
+**ONCE ALL OF THIS IS WORKING PROPERLY GO TO [MIT Museum Demo Instructions](https://github.com/nbfigueroa/franka_interactive_controllers/blob/main/doc/mit-museum-demo-instructions.md)**